Remittances to Bangladesh

 Remittances to Bangladesh are money transfers (remittances) sent by the Bangladeshi diaspora to Bangladesh.
-According to the World Bank, Bangladesh is the 7th highest recipient of remittance in the world with almost $22.1 billion in 2021 and was the third highest recipient of remittance in South Asia.
-A survey on the remittance usage conducted by the Bangladesh Bureau of Statistics in 2013 showed that 32.81% and 32.82% of the remittances are used for food and non-food expenditures.
+According to the World Bank, Bangladesh is the 7th highest recipient of remittances in the world with almost $22.1 billion in 2021 and was the third highest recipient of remittances in South Asia.
+These transfers play a significant role in the Bangladeshi economy, contributing substantially to the country's foreign exchange reserves and national income.
+A survey on remittance usage conducted by the Bangladesh Bureau of Statistics in 2013 showed that 32.81% and 32.82% of the remittances are used for food and non-food expenditures.
 18.84% of remittances were used for durable and other expenses including 17.39% utilised for the purchase of land.
 In regards to investment and savings, the Bangladesh Bureau of Statistics revealed that 33.45% of remittances goes to investment and 13.74% of remittances goes to savings.
+Presently, the World Bank stands as the foremost external financier for Bangladesh.
+The determination to sustain funding is rooted in Bangladesh's remarkable accomplishments and the essential measures needed to sustain its advancement towards the objective of attaining upper-middle-income status by 2031.